 Q161.4.
 M2010 & M2016.
-It states in Chapter 3 for M2010 and M2016 "If agency staff other than the clinician responsible for completing the SOC/ROC OASIS provided education to the patient/caregiver on high-risk medications, ...this collaboration does not violate the requirement that the comprehensive patient assessment is the responsibility of, and ultimately must be completed by one clinician."
-Could this education include an office nurse giving the education over the phone to the patient?
-[Q&A EDITED 10/16; Q&A EDITED 04/15; ADDED 01/11; Previously CMS OCCB 01/10 Q&A #20]
+If agency staff other than the assessing clinician provided education to the patient/caregiver on high-risk medications, could this education include an office nurse giving the education over the phone to the patient?
+[Q&A EDITED 10/18; EDITED 10/16; Q&A EDITED 04/15; ADDED 01/11; Previously CMS OCCB 01/10 Q&A #20]

 A161.4.
 A clinician other than the assessing nurse or therapist may provide drug education by phone to the patient and/or caregiver.
-When agency staff other than the clinician responsible for completing the OASIS assessment provided medication education to the patient/caregiver, this information must be communicated to the clinician responsible for completing the OASIS assessment response for M2010 (or M2016, whichever applies) may be selected.
-This collaboration does not violate the requirement that the comprehensive patient assessment is the responsibility of and ultimately must be completed by one clinician.
+When agency staff other than the assessing clinician provided medication education to the patient/caregiver, this information must be communicated to the assessing clinician so that the appropriate response for M2010 (or M2016, whichever applies) may be selected.